spdk/spdk/doc/nvme_spec.md

-An I/O is submitted to an NVMe device by constructing a 64 byte command, placing it into the submission queue at the current location of the submission queue head index, and then writing the new index of the submission queue head to the submission queue head doorbell register.
+An I/O is submitted to an NVMe device by constructing a 64 byte command, placing it into the submission queue at the current location of the submission queue tail index, and then writing the new index of the submission queue tail to the submission queue tail doorbell register.
 It's actually valid to copy a whole set of commands into open slots in the ring and then write the doorbell just one time to submit the whole batch.